edgexfoundry/device-onvif-camera/doc/using-demo-app.md

     make install-edge-video-analytics
     ```

 1. Run Edge Video Analytics in a dedicated terminal.
+(Docker Compose command in the yaml file may need to be changed from docker-compose to docker compose)
     ```bash
     make run-edge-video-analytics
     ```